apollo

 How does the drug interact with MD Pot Syrup 200 ml:

-Taking Biperiden and MD Pot Syrup 200 ml (in tablet or capsule form) together can increase the risk of stomach ulcers, bleeding, and other gastrointestinal injury.
+Taking Dicyclomine and MD Pot Syrup 200 ml together can increase the risk of stomach ulcers, bleeding, and gastrointestinal injury.

 How to manage the interaction:

-Taking Biperiden with MD Pot Syrup 200 ml is not recommended, as it may lead to an interaction but can be taken if prescribed by the doctor.
+Taking Dicyclomine with MD Pot Syrup 200 ml is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
 However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
+Do not discontinue any medications without a doctor's advice.

 Critical